techpmsap/S4HC_Powerweek_2018/Day2/Exercise_04/Exercise_04.md

 ## Description
 In this exercise, you’ll learn how

-* to retrieve the list of Business Partners from a S/4HANA back-end by adding a couple of new Java classes to the application which will be consuming the S/4HANA Cloud SDK framework
+* to retrieve the list of Business Partners from a S/4HANA Cloud back-end by adding a couple of new Java classes to the application which will be consuming the S/4HANA Cloud SDK
 * to set a new Java class in the integration test module to check that the response, received from server when calling the new servlet, is a correct JSON output

 For further reading on S/4HANA Cloud SDK, click link below.